-Figures based on AEMO 2020 ISP central scenario Marinus Link and supporting transmission help Australia's transition to a low emissions future by unlocking Tasmania's renewable energy and long-duration energy storage resources to provide dispatchable energy when it's needed.
+Marinus Link and supporting transmission help Australia's transition to a low emissions future by unlocking Tasmania's renewable energy and long-duration energy storage resources to provide dispatchable energy when it's needed.

 Together they will help address Australia's energy needs by supporting:

-A POSITIVE BUSINESS CASE ASSESSMENT TasNetworks' analysis shows that Marinus Link and supporting transmission:
+A POSITIVE BUSINESS CASE ASSESSMENT

+TasNetworks' analysis shows that Marinus Link and supporting transmission:

-- ♦ Have a positive business case assessment - Are technically feasible and commercially viable for up to I500 MW and will provide greater benefits than costs - ♦ Could be in service from the late 2020s - Will create billions in economic growth, thousands of jobs, and be a source of skills, training and workforce development potential in Tasmania and regional Victoria For more information see the Project Marinus Business Case Assessment Report, available here: marinuslink.com.au/business-case-assessment PROJECT COST ESTIMATE Analysis to date estimates Marinus Link and supporting transmission would have a total project cost of around \$3.5 billion (in 2019 dollars).
+- Have a positive business case assessment - Are technically feasible and commercially viable for up to 1500 MW and will provide greater benefits than costs - Could be in service from the late 2020s. - Will create billions in economic growth, thousands of iobs, and be a source of skills, training and workforce development potential in Tasmania and regional Victoria marinuslink.com.au/rit-t-process

+For more information see the Project Marinus Business Case Assessment Report and Project Assessment Conclusions Report (PACR), available here:

+Project cost estimate

+Analysis to date estimates Marinus Link and supporting transmission would have a total project cost of around \$3.5 billion (in 2021 dollars).
 This estimate includes allowances to reflect the present level of accuracy and contingencies that may arise.

-A PRIORITY NATIONAL INFRASTRUCTURE PROJECT Project Marinus has been recognised as a; - National priority project by the Australian Covernment to stimulate economic recovery in the wake of COVID-19 - ♦ High priority initiative by Infrastructure Australia - Major Infrastructure Development by the Tasmanian Covernment - Australian Energy Market Operator Integrated System Plan 2020 actionable project, to be shovel ready from 2023 BROADER BENEFITS Marinus Link and supporting transmission will add significant economic value to regional communities in Tasmania and Victoria based on expert modelling.
+A PRIORITY NATIONAL INFRASTRUCTURF PROJECT

+Project Marinus has been recognised as a;

+- National priority project by the Australian Covernment to stimulate economic recovery in the wake of COVID-19 - Infrastructure Australia 'High Priority' initiative status - Australian Energy Market Operator (AEMO) Actionable Project to be in service as soon as possible - draft 2022 Integrated System Plan (ISP) - ♦ Tasmanian Renewable Energy Target (TRET) 200% renewables by 2040, Marinus a foundation project - Australian Covernment Priority project for economic \diamond recovery; part of \$250 million interconnector fund

+BROADER BENEFITS

+Marinus Link and supporting transmission will add significant economic value to regional communities in Tasmania and Victoria based on expert modelling.

+DIRECT AND INDIRECT JOBS A

+EAK CONSTRUCTION

 Marinus Link and supporting transmission unlocks a pipeline of investment in renewable energy and long-duration energy storage developments.
-Together, these developments will provide an estimated \$7.1 billion and an additional 2,350 jobs.
-Jobs figure is the estimated average of direct and indirect jobs at peak construction for the period spanning from 2030 to 2034.
+Together, these developments will provide an estimated \$7.1 billion and an additional 2.350 jobs.

+lobs figure is the estimated average of direct and indirect jobs at peak construction for the period spanning from 2030 to 2034.